US Army January 1943

 American Battle Monuments Commission (ABMC) - Robert H. Schwensen

-"1LT Schwensen's remains were recovered and interred at Fort Leavenworth, KS.
-His name is permanently inscribed on the Tablets of the Missing at the Manila American Cemetery and Memorial."
+"1LT Schwensen's remains were recovered and interred at Fort Leavenworth, KS."

 FindAGrave - Lieut Robert H Schwensen (tablets of the missing photo)